Focus on Immigration – Tier 4Posted: January 9, 2012

-There are a number of ways in which students can demonstrate their ability:
+There are a couple of ways in which students can demonstrate their ability:

 - coming from a majority English-speaking country

-- having successfully completed a secure English language test which has been mapped to the relevant level; or
+- having successfully completed a secure English language test which has been mapped to the relevant level

 Applying from within the EU